Design-Based Inference for Spatial Experiments under Unknown Interference

-The assumption is that the expected treatment effect generated by point $i$ at distance $d$ is positively correlated with that generated by its neighbors in $\mathcal{B}(i)$.
-In other words, there is homophily in treatment effects on the space: points that generate larger-than-average effects reside close to each other.
-This kind of positive spatial correlation would seem to reasonable in many applied settings.
-Intuitively, we are only able to estimate the average variance of the expected treatment effects in the sample, but the variance's true value may deviate from its average under interference.
-The magnitude of deviation is decided by the structure of interference and the effects' variance within each neighborhood.
-If the effects are relatively homogeneous for units within any neighborhood, then the spatial HAC variance provides an upper bound for the true variance.
+The assumption is that the expected treatment effect generated by node $i$ at distance $d$ is positively correlated with that generated by its neighbors in $\mathcal{B}(i;d)$ and itself.
+In other words, there is homophily in treatment effects in space: nodes that generate larger-than-average effects reside close to each other.
+We consider that a positive spatial correlation assumption reasonable in many applied settings so we recommend the use of HAC variance estimator in practice.

-We can further improve finite sample coverage for the confidence interval by using the effective degree of freedom adjustment suggested by \citet{young-2015-improved-inference}.
-The idea is that we adjust the variance estimate by a scale that varies with $N$ such that its distribution is a more accurate approximation of the chi-squared distribution.
-The scaling adjustment is deriving under a working model with homogenous effects and normal outcomes.
-As \citet{young-2015-improved-inference} shows, the scaling adjustment typically improves finite sample coverage relative to asymptotic approximations even when the working model is misspecified.
-In our simulation results below, we show the improvement and then we apply the adjustment in the applications.
-See appendix section \ref{app:edof} for the derivation of the effective degrees of freedom scaling factor.
+When researchers have concern over C\ref{assn:homo}, one can use an alternative variance-bound estimator proposed in \citet{savje2021average}:

+The validity of this variance estimator does not depend on C\ref{assn:homo}, although the estimates tend to be overly conservative in realistic dataset.
+We provide a comparison using the simulation exercises below.